Now that you are Spiritual, are you happy? Living life whole

 • Don’t over schedule your day.
 Allow for moments of pausing, breathing, remembering why you are alive… it is not for a paycheck that is for sure.

-• At the end of every day spend a few minutes going over your day.
-Note what you could have done better, or differently.
-And give thanks.
+• Thank you's.
 Make a list.
 You don’t have to force yourself to feel grateful.
 Give thanks for the lessons and learnings as well as the blessings.
 You can even give “sarcastic” thanks.
-Thank you means that even if you don't “feel” great about what is happening, you are still welcoming it all… the challenges that are making you grow, the Guidance given even if you don’t like it.
-The complex ever changing tapestry of life.
-Yum.
+Thank you means that even if you don't “feel” great about what is happening, you are still welcoming all that Spirit gives you including the challenges that are making you grow, the Guidance given even if you don’t like it.
+All of this is the Journey, the complex ever changing tapestry of life, the life experiences you volunteered to have as part of your eternal soul evolution.

 Your job in each life is to fully participate in the journey you signed up for, and to enjoy all of the learnings as well as the pleasures.
 After all you did not design this life to punish yourself, even if you feels that way sometimes.
 You designed this life to learn and have fun, so do both fully.
 Life is meant to be challenging and stress is a natural part of life so enjoy healthy stress, and the fun times, and the quiet times.
 It is all weather.